bigcharinthon/ecommerce-sales-analysis/README.md

 ![Repeat Customers](images/repeat_customers.png)

 **Insight:**
-All customers in the dataset are repeat customers, suggesting strong customer retention.
-However, this result may be influenced by the limited dataset size.
+A high number of repeat customers may be driven by promotional campaigns or member-only discounts, which encourage customers to return and make repeat purchases.

 **Business Implication:**
-Implementing loyalty programs or personalized offers could help increase customer lifetime value.
+Offering discounts on future purchases could help strengthen customer loyalty and encourage repeat buying behavior.

 ---